 We note that when reconstructing the materials we noticed that the conditions in Study 6, at least as described in the target article, were not entirely equivalent, and seemed to conflate expectations and outcome.
 For example, expectations for reputation seemed to conflate whether the donation was private or public.
 We categorize this as a possible weakness in the experimental design and decided to deviate and make an adjustment to the target’s stimuli to focus solely on manipulation of expectations.

-[Note to reviewers: We would appreciate feedback on our assessment of this issue and this adjustment, and are open to changing it given a well-justified argument and/or clear editorial guidelines.]

 At the end of the experiment, participants answered a number of funneling and demographic questions, and were debriefed.

 Table 4 Study 3: Replication and extension experimental design